FAQ

 General FAQ's

-1. To make animal communication a resource widely available to shelters, rescues, and sanctuaries.
+To make animal communication services widely available to shelters, rescues, and sanctuaries.

-2. To improve the well-being of animals and facilitate optimal adoptions.
+To improve the well-being of animals and facilitate optimal adoptions through pet adoption and communication advice.

 The animals and the organizations that participate in the communication sessions, as well as staff, volunteers, fosters, and potential adopters.